haoeric/ARGwalker/README.md

 ARG-walker: inference of individual specific strengths of meiotic recombination hotspots by population genomics analysis.
 -----

+## Introduction

+ARG-walker is a novel graph mining algorithm which is based on random walks on ancestral recombination graphs (ARG), to estimate individual-specific recombination hotspot strengths.
+Most existing LD-based algorithms can only estimate the average recombination rate of a population.
+To the best of our knowledge, ARG-walker is the first compu- tational method for estimating individual-specific strengths of recombination hotspots using only sequence polymorphism data.

+## Usage

 1. This folder includes two versions of ARGwalker program.
 One is "ARGwalker.pl" for one sample of haplotypes, the other is "ARGwalker_batch.pl" for batch-mode run of multiple samples.